Uniquenetra/BigMart-Sales-Prediction/README.md

 🚀 Achieved a top 1.5% rank (#790) in the Analytics Vidhya Big Mart Sales Prediction Challenge using LightGBM, with an RMSE of 1150.2858411057!

 ## 📌 Project Overview
-BigMart Sales Analysis is an exploratory and predictive modeling project focused on understanding sales patterns across various stores and products.
+This project analyzes sales patterns across BigMart stores to predict future sales and optimize inventory planning.
 The dataset includes store-specific and product-specific attributes, which help in predicting future sales.

 ## 💒 Repository Structure
 ```